2026 Annual Rankings

 Core Hydration

-Marketed aggressively to the fitness crowd on a 7.4 pH platform.
-Loses massive points for its highly processed nature, municipal water source, and cheap, bulky plastic execution.
+Marketed to the fitness crowd for 7.4 pH, but loses massive points for its highly processed nature and cheap, bulky plastic execution.

 Essentia